 This clinical research was done on patients who were referred to the clinic by ENT specialists, for the treatment of temporomandibular joint disorders.
 Total of 8 patients who had complaints of bruxism & tinnitus were taken into account for this clinical research.
 Tinnitus was resolved using mouthguard and medication, both within the scope of dental surgeons.
 Thus, this article provides a new understanding that tinnitus due to temporomandibular joint disorders can be treated by dental surgeons.

-Tinnitus, or ringing in the ears, is the sensation of hearing ringing, buzzing, hissing, chirping, whistling, or other sounds.
-The noise can be intermittent or continuous, and can vary in loudness.
 It is often worse when background noise is low, so the patient may be most aware of it at night when they’re trying to fall asleep in a quiet room.
 It maybe associated with hearing loss, although it does not cause it.

 - Natural aging process